Gas constant: U.S. Standard Atmosphere

-Note the use of the kilomole, with the resulting factor of 1000 in the constant.
-The USSA1976 acknowledges that this value is not consistent with the cited values for the Avogadro constant and the Boltzmann constant.
-This disparity is not a significant departure from accuracy, and USSA1976 uses this value of R^{∗} for all the calculations of the standard atmosphere.
+The use of the kilomole in the unit results in an extra factor of 1000 in the constant.
+The USSA1976 acknowledges that their defined value of R^{*} is not consistent with the cited values for the Avogadro constant and the Boltzmann constant.
+This disparity is not a significant departure from accuracy – R^{∗} is slightly greater than 99.998% of the actual value of the constant, – and USSA1976 uses this value of R^{∗} for all the calculations of the standard atmosphere.
 When using the ISO value of R, the calculated pressure increases by only 0.62 pascal at 11 kilometres (the equivalent of a difference of only 17.4 centimetres or 6.8 inches) and 0.292 Pa at 20 km (the equivalent of a difference of only 33.8 cm or 13.2 in).

-Also note that this was well before the 2019 SI redefinition, through which the constant was given an exact value.
+This definition was published well before the 2019 SI revision, through which the constant was given an exact value.